 To quantify the effect of out-of-band signals, a new out-of-band (OOB) IIP3 figure of merit is introduced.
 This test also involves a two-tone stimulus; however, the two tones are placed out-of-band so that the lower IMD3 product lands in the middle of the filter pass band.
 At the output, only the IMD3 product is visible because the original two tones are filtered out.
-To calculate the OOB IP3 at the input, the IMD3 level is referred to the input by the overall gain.
-The OOB IIP3 allows the user to predict the impact of out-of-band blockers or interferers at an arbitrary signal level to the input-referred IMD3 at a given blocker level represents a signal-to-distortion limit imposed by the out-of-band signals.
+To calculate the OOB IIP3 at the input, the IMD3 level is referred to the input by the overall gain.
+The OOB IIP3 allows the user to predict the impact of out-of-band blockers or interferers at an arbitrary signal level on the in-band performance.
+The ratio of the desired input signal level to the input-referred IMD3 at a given blocker level represents a signal-to-distortion limit imposed by the out-of-band signals.